Yankee Bread Maker to Southern Biscuits

-Then I married a Yankee-became-southern-after-a-move man and we raised our kids in southern Virginia – where hand-squished biscuits are often served all three meals of the day.
-Only problem was, I didn’t know a think about making this kind of biscuits.
+Then I married a Yankee-became-southern-after-a-move-man, and we raised our kids in southern Virginia – where hand-squished biscuits are often served all three meals of the day.
+Only problem was, I didn’t know a thing about making this kind of biscuits.
 If I can learn, so can you!

 This can be mixed up in just a few minutes.
 By the time you have the oven pre-heated, the biscuits will be ready to pop into the oven.

 Put your dry ingredients into a bowl, then “cut” the shortening in with a pastry knife or use a fork.

 Once the dry ingredients are mixed together, add the egg mixed with milk.

 When my kids were younger, I’d get Jason or Sarah Beth to whip up these biscuits.
 They seemed to have a better handle on them than I did.
 I had made a chart for them so it was easier when we were mixing them up in a hurry.
 You’ll see it below.

 The other day I got this recipe out to make a dozen biscuits to serve with Brunswick stew.

 I enjoy the texture of the biscuit dough when I am giving it those “15 kneads” on the counter.
 I have to admit, making biscuits is fun!